JanaK-L/IANNwTF/README.md

 # Welcome!
-This is the Homework Repository of Team "Slow and Steady wins the Race!" 🐢🐢🐢
+This is the Implementing Artificial Neural Networks with TensorFlow Homework Repository of Team "Slow and Steady wins the Race!" 🐢🐢🐢

 ### <ins>Group Members:</ins>